-The scenarios we have describe so far have dealt with the typical OAuth architecture, where a resource owner provides a client (third-party) access to their resources.
-This is authorized by the authorization service and provided by the resource server.
-In this "three-legged flow", the resource owner does not want to provide their credentials to the client and, therefore, the client requires an authorization code grant as was demonstrated in Figure 2.
+The scenarios we have describe so far have dealt with the typical OAuth architecture where a resource owner provides a client access to their resources.
+This access is authorized by the authorization service and provided by the resource server.
+In this "three-legged flow", the resource owner does not provide their credentials to the client and, therefore, the client requires an authorization code grant as was demonstrated in Figure 2.

-However, the specification also provides for a scenario where the client may be the resource owner, or it can be a trusted entity that has been provided the resource owner's credentials.
-In this "two-legged" use case, there is no direct resource owner interaction.
+However, the specification also provides for a scenario where the client may be the resource owner.
+Or, the client can be a trusted entity that has been provided the resource owner's credentials.
+In these two-legged use cases, the roles of the client and resource owner collapse.
 It requires a resource owner password credential or a client credential grant type.

 DataPower's support for OAuth

 DataPower can act as an OAuth authorization service responding to authorization endpoint and token endpoint requests.
-DataPower can act as a Policy Enforcement Point (PEP) for a resource server receiving OAuth 2.0 requests.
-DataPower can integrate with IBM's Tivoli Federated Identity Manager V6.2.2 or greater.
+DataPower can act as an Enforcement Point (EP) for a resource server receiving OAuth 2.0 requests.
+DataPower can integrate with IBM's Tivoli Federated Identity Manager V6.2.2 or greater in this EP role.
 Interactions with Federated Identity Manager use the WS-Trust protocol for token verification.
 DataPower supports bearer tokens with confidentiality and integrity support provided by the underlying secured transport (HTTPS).

-- The OAuth Client Profile is a new configuration object used to define the parameters that are used during the registration process, such as client-id, redirection-URL, scope, and lifetime.
-Authentication forms, shared-secret, as well as the supported grant types and roles that the client will use in subsequent protocol exchanges, are defined here as well.
+- The OAuth Client Profile is a new configuration object that holds the metadata defined during the client registration process, such as client-id, redirection-URL, scope, and lifetime.
+Authorization forms, a shared-secret, supported grant types, and roles that the client will use in subsequent protocol exchanges are defined here as well.
 The OAuth Client Group is used to create collections of OAuth clients with the same authorization policies.

-- Extract Identity OAuth Method used to obtain OAuth Client ID and shared secret.
+- Extract Identity OAuth Method used to obtain an OAuth Client ID and shared secret.

-- Extract Resource Processing Metadata used to obtain requested OAuth scope.
+- Extract Resource Processing Metadata used to obtain the requested OAuth scope.

-- The Web Token Service is a new service configuration object that acts as a token service and as an OAuth authorization service.
-A wizard is provided to guide you through the creation of WTS policies based on a configured AAA policy.
+- The Web Token Service (WTS) is a new service configuration object that can implement an OAuth token endpoint and as an authorization endpoint.
+A wizard is provided for the creation of WTS policies based on a configured AAA policy.

-Figure 3 shows the earlier OAuth protocol exchange of Figure 2, which is updated to use DataPower as both an authorization service and as the authentication service for the resource server:
+Figure 4 shows the earlier OAuth protocol exchange of Figure 2, which is updated to use DataPower as both an authorization service and as the enforcement point for the resource server:

 - When acting as the authorization service authorization endpoint, DataPower is used to obtain authorization from resource owner and provides authorization for the client.

-- As the token endpoint, it is producing access tokens.
+- As the token endpoint, DataPower provides access tokens.

-Figure 3.
-DataPower acting as an authorization service and enforcement point for a resource server
+Figure 4.
+DataPower as an authorization service and enforcement point for a resource server

-This article introduced some of the fundamental concepts of OAuth and support provided by DataPower release 5.0.
-The DataPower appliance products are a time tested, highly secured, and optimized security, integration, and transformation platforms.
-The feature described allows for the implementation and integration of OAuth protocol exchanges.
+This article introduced fundamental concepts of OAuth and OAuth support provided by DataPower.
+The DataPower appliance products comprise a time-tested, highly secured, and optimized security, integration, and transformation platform.
+The features described allow for the implementation and integration of OAuth protocol exchanges.

 For additional information, see the rest of the article series as follows:

-- Part 2: Using the Web Token Service in a DataPower OAuth configuration
+- Part 2: Introducing the Web Token Service

-- Part 4: Using DataPower OAuth 2.0 with the resource owner password credential
+- Part 4: Grant type scenario – Resource owner password credential

-- Part 7: Using WebSphere DataPower with Tivoli Federated Identity Manager to support OAuth 2.0
+- Part 7: Integration – IBM Federated Identity Manager

 Many individuals contributed to the implementation of OAuth in DataPower.
-The authors of this article series wish to thank members of the IBM Software Services for WebSphere organization for their contributions, including: Cindy Claudant, Nicholas A. Glowacki, Tamika Moody, and Timothy Baker.
+The authors of this article series wish to thank members of the IBM Software Services for WebSphere organization for their contributions, including: Martin Lansche, Ken Hygh, Cindy Claudant, Nicholas A. Glowacki, Tamika Moody, and Timothy Baker.